natcap/invest.users-guide/source/coastal_protection.rst

    Worldwide variation of tidal range.
 This information can be used to make the best possible guess of tide elevation at the site of interest.

 2. Type of backshore, Sediment and Beach Characteristics: Here, you define what type of sediments make up your backshore.
 Please refer back to :ref:`cp-ProfOptions` for a more complete description of the two options.
 Option number 1 corresponds to a sandy backshore and option 2 corresponds to a muddy backshore; this tells the Wave and Erosion Model which erosion computation to run.
 You must also enter the median diameter or size of the sediment at your site.
-If you have qualitative description of the sediment at your site (coarse sand, very fine sand, silty, etc.), a representative sediment size can be obtained the Unified Soil Classification (from Dean and Dalrymple, 2002, Ch.
-2) is shown below; a link to this figure is contained in the Excel table.
+If you have a qualitative description of the sediment at your site (coarse sand, very fine sand, silty, etc.), a representative sediment size can be obtained by using the Unified Soil Classification (from Dean and Dalrymple, 2002, Ch.
+2) shown below; a link to this figure is contained in the Excel table.

 .. figure 7